Ipswich Hospital

 Ipswich Hospital is a large district general hospital in Heath Road, Ipswich, Suffolk, England.
 It is now managed by East Suffolk and North Essex NHS Foundation Trust which was formed on 1 July 2018 by the merging of Ipswich Hospital NHS Trust with Colchester Hospital University NHS Foundation Trust.

 History

 The hospital had its origins in the Ipswich Workhouse Infirmary, which was designed by Henry Percy Adams and built by George Grimwood & Son, and which opened in 1889.
 It became the Ipswich Borough General Hospital in 1939 and, after it had joined the National Health Service in 1948, it became the Ipswich Hospital, Heath Road Wing in 1955.
 After services transferred from the old Anglesea Road site in 1985, the hospital simply became known as Ipswich Hospital.

 The hospital started implementing the Lorenzo patient record systems in December 2013.
 It became one of the partners in the Pathology Partnership established in March 2014 and started acting as one of two hubs for pathology in the region.

+The Garrett Anderson Centre, named after the UK's first female doctor, Elizabeth Garrett Anderson, opened in June 2008.
+Located at the South-East corner of the hospital land, the building includes an Emergency Department.